Metrics

 Outcome Types

-Every API request is classified into one of these outcomes:
+Every API request is classified into exactly one outcome.
+Only success counts against your billable quota.

-application_error Target returned HTTP 200 but the response contained an error
+application_error target The target returned HTTP 200, but the response body contained an error field.

 Multi-View Usage Table